Wolfgang Pauli

 Biography

-Wolfgang Ernst Pauli was an Austrian physicist and a pioneer of quantum mechanics.
-In 1945, after having been nominated by Albert Einstein, Pauli received the Nobel Prize in Physics for his "decisive contribution through his discovery of a new law of Nature, the exclusion principle or Pauli principle".
+Wolfgang Ernst Pauli was an Austrian theoretical physicist and a pioneer in quantum mechanics.
+In 1945, after having been nominated by Albert Einstein, Pauli received the Nobel Prize in Physics "for the discovery of the Exclusion Principle, also called the Pauli Principle".
 The discovery involved spin theory, which is the basis of a theory of the structure of matter.
 To preserve the conservation of energy in beta decay, he posited the existence of a small neutral particle, dubbed the neutrino by Enrico Fermi.
 The neutrino was detected in 1956.

 Read more on Wikipedia →